plongquian/pet_shelter/source/volunteer/index.rst

 Below we have all of the different ways you can get involved!

 * We are always in need of volunteers to come and play with our animals at the shelter!
 See below for times available!
 * If you are capable, we also accept gifts in the form of cash, check, or credit card, as well as gifts of dog or cat food, toys, leashes and collars!
-Learn more on our `Donations` page.
+Learn more on our `Donations`_ page.
-  _Donations: /donations
 * We welcome groups to come and volunteer for the day at the shelter!
 Please contact us for more information, if you are interested.

+.. _Donations: donations/index.html